 Regulatory Risk of Non-Compliance

-The implications for non-bank and non-fintech entities can be material.
+Except the CBN provides some clarification regarding the scope of the Open Banking Regulations, the implications for non-bank and non-fintech entities can be material.
 We discuss some considerations as follows:

-- Unregistered participation in Open Banking
+1. Unregistered participation in Open Banking

-Companies that exchange financial data through APIs without registering on OBR expose themselves to CBN enforcement, and potentially to liability under Nigeria’s data protection laws for unauthorized data processing. - Companies may inadvertently fall within scope
+Companies that exchange financial data through APIs without registering on OBR expose themselves to CBN enforcement, and potentially to liability under Nigeria’s data protection laws for unauthorized data processing.

-To illustrate this concern, a ride-hailing company that exposes driver earnings data to a lending platform, or an HR tech company offering payroll APIs to salary advance providers, may be caught within the scope of the Guidelines and may therefore need to comply, even if they do not hold a financial services licence. - Liability and reputational exposure
+To illustrate this concern, a ride-hailing company that exposes driver earnings data to a lending platform, or an HR tech company offering payroll APIs to salary advance providers, may, subject to clarification from the CBN, be caught within the scope of the Guidelines and may therefore need to comply, even if they do not hold a financial services licence.

-In the event of a data breach or dispute involving shared financial data, a non-registered entity may be viewed as operating unlawfully, limiting its ability to enforce agreements or benefit from legal protections afforded to compliant participants.
+In the event of a data breach or dispute involving shared financial data, a non-registered entity may be viewed as operating unlawfully, thereby limiting its ability to enforce agreements or benefit from legal protections afforded to compliant participants.

 Conclusion